ADHD Coping Strategies: Practical Ways to Manage ADHD in Daily Life

 • Dividing large projects into smaller milestones

-• Completing one task step at a time
+• Completing one task at a time

 • Using checklists to track progress